Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/usage.md

 ## Getting started

-A minimal example how to use this package for inference:
+This is a minimal example using this package for inference.
+See the example section for more in-depth explanations.

 ```@example
 using SimulatedAnnealingABC